 1. Short-Term Benefits (Temporary Relief):

-2. Long-Term Problems (Deep Pain and Loss):
+2. Long-Term Problems (Mental and Emotional Distress):

 The Right Way to Speak the Truth: